July 2, 2025 | British Columbia

 Are you driven to make a tangible difference in the lives of individuals, families, and communities across British Columbia?
 Social Service Workers are the backbone of community support systems, providing critical services that foster resilience and well-being amidst complex challenges.

-Social Service Worker Professional Diploma from CDI College provides the specialized training and practical experience needed to step confidently into this rewarding field.
+A Social Service Worker Professional Diploma from CDI College provides the specialized training and practical experience needed to step confidently into this rewarding field.
 Let’s delve into the 8 core services you’ll be equipped to deliver – and how CDI prepares you for each crucial aspect of the role right here in BC.

 What is Social Service Work